A Lion Is in the Streets: Plot

 Charismatic roving peddler Hank Martin (James Cagney) falls in love with schoolteacher Verity Wade (Barbara Hale) and soon marries her.
 On their wedding day, he rents a ramshackle home from his upper-class lawyer friend Jules Bolduc.
 Hank gathers some of his many friends to fix the place, but Verity begins to realize that he is not as nice as he appears to be; while they do the work, he sees nothing wrong with stopping to read a law book.
 He confides to her that it is all a matter of manipulating people the right way.

-Jules invites Hank and Verity to dine with him, but Hank quarrels with another guest, Robert L. Castleberry IV.
+Jules invites Hank and Verity to dine with him, but Hank quarrels with another guest, Robert L. Castleberry IV (Larry Keating).
 He accuses Castleberry, the owner of a company that buys cotton, of shortchanging the poor farmers.

 Verity accompanies Hank to the bayou.
 A young woman named Flamingo leaps into his arms, but when she learns that he is married, she tries to arrange for an alligator to rid her of her rival, and Verity is injured.
 After Hank sends Verity home to recover, Flamingo tracks Hank on the road.
 She overcomes his resistance and they start an affair.

 Hank resolves to prove that Castleberry is cheating the farmers.
-When Hank proves that Castleberry is misrepresenting the weight of the cotton that he buys, one of Castleberry's men (a deputy) aims a rifle at one of Hank's followers (Swift played by Burt Mustin), but Castleberry's man is shot and killed by farmer Jeb Brown (John McIntire).
+When Hank proves that Castleberry is misrepresenting the weight of the cotton that he buys, one of Castleberry's men (a deputy) aims a rifle at one of Hank's followers, but Castleberry's man is shot and killed by farmer Jeb Brown (John McIntire).